Kamila Shamsie: Career

 She is also the author of the non-fiction work Offence: The Muslim Case (Seagull Books, 2009).
 In 2009, Shamsie donated the short story "The Desert Torso" to Oxfam's Ox-Tales project – four collections of UK stories written by 38 authors.
 Her story was published in the Air collection.
 She attended the 2011 Jaipur Literature Festival, where she spoke about her style of writing.
 She participated in the Bush Theatre's 2011 project Sixty-Six Books, with a piece based on a book of the King James Bible.

 Shamsie was elected a Fellow of the Royal Society of Literature in 2011.
 In 2013, she was included in the Granta list of 20 best young British writers.

-She has contributed to such international events as the Cleveland Humanities Festival and the NGC Bocas Lit Fest in Trinidad, in 2016, and she is a patron of the Manchester Literature Festival.
+She has contributed to such international events as the Cleveland Humanities Festival and the NGC Bocas Lit Fest in Trinidad, in 2016, and is a patron of the Manchester Literature Festival.
 In 2017, she joined the Manchester Centre for New Writing, where she is Professor of Creative Writing.

 She delivered the 2018 Orwell Lecture at University College London, with the title "Unbecoming British: citizenship, migration and the transformation of rights into privileges".

 In 2021, Shamsie was a judge for the Goldsmiths Prize, alongside Nell Stevens, Fred D'Aguiar and Johanna Thomas-Corr.